Cancer Support Community Arizona is honored to share Susie’s story from caregiver-to-widow.

 Susie honored Mackey’s wishes by holding a Celebration of Life at their favorite bar, Rosie McCaffrey’s Irish Pub & Restaurant, in Central Phoenix.

 Susie was the ‘light’ to the repeated blows they received.
 Mackey was her #1 priority so Susie did her best to remain cheerful and positive and did everything she could to keep Mackey as comfortable as possible.
 Often, Susie found herself being reminded by Mackey that she, too, needed to take care of herself.
-Mackey would tell her “Go take a break!”; assuring her that it was okay for Susie to step away; it was okay to take time for herself.
+Mackey would tell her “Go take a break!”; assuring her that it was okay for Susie to step away.
+That it was okay to take time for herself.
 Mackey’s instinct was to help others and Susie was reminded of what a selfless, amazing wife, partner and best friend Mackey was for 33 years.
 Not a religious woman, Susie says of Mackey “She was a blessing, indeed.”

 After Mackey passed, Susie found herself reading The Grief Recovery Handbook and seeking individual and eventually group counseling.
 Being a member of the LBGTQIA community, Susie found solace in a LBGTQIA grief support group because as she puts it, you don’t have to “peel back as many layers” in explaining her love and grief for her wife.

 Susie learned that self-care was (is) instrumental to her healing process.
-She’s returned to playing tennis and spending time with their furbabies—McEwan, Pepper and Shandy.
-Susie misses Mackey EVERY SINGLE DAY.
+She’s returned to playing tennis and spending time with their fur babies—McEwan, Pepper and Shandy.
+Susie misses Mackey EVERY.
+SINGLE.
+DAY.
 She misses her smell, her touch and looking forward to the weekends.

 Weekends were ‘their time’.
-Whether it was a Costco run, driving up north to Flagstaff for the weekend or, Mackey and Jeff working on a weekend project with Susie and Kim enjoying the camaraderie between their spouses, it was special because they were together.
+Whether it was a Costco run, driving to Flagstaff for the weekend or, Mackey and Jeff working on a weekend project with Susie and Kim enjoying the camaraderie between their spouses, it was special because they were together.

 As Susie reflects on her first summer without Mackey, she’s reminded of their once extensive vacation schedule.
 Mackey LOVED to travel and at one point they planned a trip to the Women’s World Cup in France to watch the England vs. Scotland game.
 That trip never happened.